ClementeAC/ClementeAC/README.md

 ### Hi there, I'm Clemente 👋

-## I'm a Computer Engineering Student, Developer, and English Teacher!!
+## I'm a Computer Engineering Student, Developer and English Teacher!!

 - ⚡ I’m currently trying to learn everything 🤣